gionikola/gionikola.github.io/research.md

 ---
 # Publications

-"Using deep learning to examine the correlation between transportation planning and perceived safety of the built environment" with Justin Hollander, Alphonsus Adu-Bredu, Minyu Situ, and Shabnam Bista, Environment and Planning B: Urban Analytics and City Science, 2020.
+["Using deep learning to examine the correlation between transportation planning and perceived safety of the built environment"](https://journals.sagepub.com/doi/abs/10.1177/2399808320959079) with Justin Hollander, Alphonsus Adu-Bredu, Minyu Situ, and Shabnam Bista, Environment and Planning B: Urban Analytics and City Science, 2020.

 ---
 # Open Source Contributions

+I'm a contributor to the following projects:

 ### DynamicFactorModeling.jl

-DynamicFactorModeling.jl is a Julia package I'm currently creating that allows users to simulate, estimate, and forecast using multi-level dynamic factor models.
+[DynamicFactorModeling.jl](https://github.com/gionikola/DynamicFactorModeling.jl) is a Julia package I'm currently creating that allows users to simulate, estimate, and forecast using multi-level dynamic factor models.
 My focus at the moment is on Bayesian estimators, as they allow for inference on the latent factors, although I plan on including classical estimators in the future.

 ### Library of Statistical Techniques (LOST)

-LOST is a publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software.
+[LOST](https://lost-stats.github.io/) is an open source website with the goal of making it easy to execute statistical techniques in statistical software.
-My contributions target the execution of time series methods across Julia and R.
+My contributions target the execution of time series methods using Julia and R.